 Our Health & Safety team has been actively monitoring the impact that COVID-19 is having on the countries and communities where we operate programs.
 In all of our program locations, we have local staff and trusted partners who provide additional information for consideration by our Health & Safety Team.
 Our “Back-to-Travel” task force continues to meet regularly to evaluate every aspect of our programs in this environment, including adjustments that allow for us to continue to deliver culturally-rich programs with an added focus on hygiene and social distancing.
 Location-specific guidance paired with more general recommendations for travel, socializing, living, and education environments in the new world is helping us define guidelines that we can follow to help make our future programs as safe as possible.

-What are some of the factors ISA is considering when looking to programs in 2021?
+What are some of the factors ISA is considering when looking at programs in 2021 and beyond?

 In assessing where we will operate in the short-term, there are two different types of factors we’re considering.
 First, we are closely monitoring larger scale factors such as COVID-19 outbreaks; local, state and country reopening plans; entry restrictions; flight availability; and governmental warning levels.
 To do this, we are constantly reviewing data from sources such as the WHO, CDC, ECDC, DOS, OSAC, WorldStrides' security providers, WorldStrides' global offices and partners, foreign governments, and open source outlets such as Johns Hopkins University, and the University of Washington’s Institute for Health Metrics and Evaluation, to name a few.